Workforce Health Consultation and Grants

 4. What if I already have a wellness program in place?

 All cities can access the Cities for Workforce Health program resources.
 The resources provided through this program will help all cities, regardless of where they are in offering a workforce health program to their employees.
 Up to five California cities will be selected to receive one-on-one workforce health consultation and a $5,000 credit towards wellness programming.
-More details will be available in summer of 2014!

 5. I am not familiar with these partner organizations.
 Who are they?